Hveravellir hot spring

 At Hveravellir hot spring, observe the direction and strength of the steam in the geothermal area.
 Correct control can make or break a shot.
 If the steam is widespread and slow, try to avoid very long exposures, this will lead to milky white images.
 If the wind is strong, a long exposure can create a surreal effect.

-There are lots of reflective surfaces among the hot-springs, so always explore different angles where there is light or colour in the sky.
+There can be lots of reflective surfaces among the hot-springs, so always explore different angles where there is light or colour in the sky.

 Using grad filters or magic cloth can give good results.
 I have found that the blue pool exposes very nicely with a cloudy sky.
 In these conditions, there is no need to extend the dynamic range.
 It is best to expose for the whole scene.